Convergence, stability and robustness of multidimensional opinion dynamics in continuous time

 Additionally, one may assign weights $w_j >0$ for agents to indicate how influential they are.
-After absorbing $\lambda/n$ into the weights this results in the continuous time opinion model used by Blondel et al. \cite{blondel} where the confidence bounds are taken to be homogeneous and equal to 1:
+After absorbing $\lambda/n$ into the weights this results in the continuous time opinion model used by Blondel et al. \cite{blondel2010continuous} where the confidence bounds are taken to be homogeneous and equal to 1:

 Blondel et al. investigate the case where opinions are taken to be scalars $d=1$ and show that almost all trajectories $x(t)$ converge to a limiting opinion $x^*$ such that for any $i, \; j$, if $ i \neq j$, then $ |x^*_i-x^*_j| \geq 1$ or $x^*_i = x^*_j$.
 The reason for the qualification ``almost all'' is due to the discontinuity of the vector field in \eqref{eq:blondels}.
-Limiting opinion is viewed as a set of clusters where all agents in a given cluster share a common opinion.
-Blondel et al.\ also introduce a notion of robustness of equilibria which they call stability, and provide necessary and sufficient conditions.
-In that notion, an equilibrium is said to be robust/stable if after adding an agent with a sufficiently small weight and letting the system evolve, the new solution to the system can be made sufficiently close to the original equilibrium.
-We shall refer to this as \emph{robustness} instead of stability to differentiate it from Lyapunov stability.
+Limiting state of opinions is viewed as a set of clusters where all agents in a given cluster share a common opinion.
+In the limiting state, different clusters must necessarily differ in their opinion values by more than $1$, the confidence bound.